MLA 150 Maskless Aligner

 Why customers choose our systems

-“The MLA 150 is a very good compromise between flexibility, throughput, and performances.
+"The MLA 150 is a very good compromise between flexibility, throughput, and performance.
 In our multiuser facilities, it is highly appreciated for fast prototyping on substrates of various dimensions and shapes.
-Because the acquisition of the MLA 150 has been a game changer in our lithography department we decided to get a second one.”
+Because the acquisition of the MLA 150 has been a game changer in our lithography department we decided to get a second one."

 Dr. Philippe Flückiger, Director of Operations